bjpop/gurita/docsrc/plotting.rst

 .. code-block:: text

-    hatch ... + count -x class --show + ... <rest of the command chain>
+    gurita ... + count -x class --show + ... <rest of the command chain>

 In this circumstance the command chain will pause while the interactive ``count`` plot is open.
 The rest of the command chain will resume when the plot is closed.